 Besides being nice, what this tells you is that this hike is an attention grabber and you’ll share this place with lots of people and their pets.

 The trail leaves the parking area and enters a short but pretty section of white pine.
 It is only 0.3-miles from the trailhead to the overlook.
-The path is well drained and graded so is probably dry most of the time.
+The path is well-drained and graded so it is probably dry most of the time.

 Not long after that, you’ll reach a side path (L) that leads to Spruce Creek.
 There is no view here and the path near the fence heads back upstream to the bridge.
 Please don’t enter the stream to head to the falls here.

 Follow the trail for another downhill for another 0.1-miles to the overlook.

 The view from the overlook is outstanding.
 Looking up and across the valley, you can spy Roundtop, a Catskill 67 peak, which sits just west of Kaaterskill High Peak.